 🌡️ STORING AND REHEATING

-Refrigerate: Place the eggnog in an airtight container or jar and refrigerate for up to 3 days.
+Refrigerate: Place the non-alcoholic eggnog in an airtight container or jar and refrigerate for up to 3 days.

 Freeze: Pour the chilled eggnog into an airtight container and freeze for up to 6 months.